RaspberryPiFoundation/cci-community-wordpress-theme/README.md

 The full WordPress child theme documentation is available here: https://codex.wordpress.org/Child_Themes but the main steps are:

-* Create a new folder within the `wp-content/themes` directory and name it whatever you'd like your theme to be called eg. `ccw-child-theme`.
+* Create a new folder within the `wp-content/themes` directory and name it whatever you'd like your theme to be called eg. `cci-child-theme`.
-* Within `ccw-child-theme` create the file `style.css` and place the following inside:
+* Within `cci-child-theme` create the file `style.css` and place the following inside:
 ```
 /*
- Theme Name:   CCW Countries Child Theme
+ Theme Name:   CCI Child Theme
  Theme URI:
- Description:  A child theme based on the CCW Countries theme
+ Description:  A child theme based on the CCI Countries/Communities theme
- Template:     ccw-countries-wordpress-theme
+ Template:     cci-community-wordpress-theme
  Version:      1.0.0
- Text Domain:  ccw-child-theme
+ Text Domain:  cci-child-theme
 */
 ```
-* Within `ccw-child-theme` create the file `functions.php` and place the following inside:
+* Within `cci-child-theme` create the file `functions.php` and place the following inside:
 ```
 <?php
 add_action( 'wp_enqueue_scripts', 'child_theme_enqueue_styles' );